The Anuruddha Project

 A few words about us...

-Alobhin is a member of the Triratna Order.
-He was ordained in 2006 and is currently living an itinerant life supporting Buddhafield for much of the summer months.
-He facilitated the Anuruddha Project for the first time last year and is keen to develop and improve the project going forward.
+Alobhin will be the lead facilitator on the Anuruddha course.
+He is a member of the Triratna Order, was ordained in 2006 and is currently living an itinerant life supporting Buddhafield for much of the summer months.
+Last year Alobhin facilitated the Anuruddha Project for the second time and remains curious to find ways to develop and improve the project going forward.

 FAQS